Conflict Disclosures for Retail Customers

 For NB Trust Co Customers, because the third-party strategies recommended by NBBD are limited to those that are complementary to proprietary strategies, certain third-party strategies will not be recommended because of their similarities to a proprietary strategy, including third-party strategies that have better performance records or lower fees than the corresponding proprietary strategy.

-NBBD Advisory Affiliates generally have an incentive to encourage NBBD and NBBD Brokers to recommend accounts, strategies or products that charge a performance fee because those accounts, strategies and products have the potential to generate greater revenue for the NBBD Advisory Affiliate.
+NBBD and NBBD Advisory Affiliates generally have an incentive to encourage NBBD and NBBD Brokers to recommend accounts, strategies or products that charge a performance fee or an Access Fee because those accounts, strategies and products will, or have the potential to, generate greater revenue for NBBD or the NBBD Advisory Affiliate, as applicable.

 With respect to Existing Brokerage Framework Customers and NB Trust Co Customers, NBBD and NBBD Brokers have an incentive to recommend NB SMAs that charge a performance fee as those have the potential to increase their compensation.